-When drilling with COP DTH-hammers, the feed force should be high enough to keep the shank of the drill bit pressed into the hammer during drilling.
+When drilling with DTH-hammers, the feed force should be high enough to keep the shank of the drill bit pressed into the hammer during drilling.

-- •Too low a feed force will give easy rotation, excessive vibration and reduced penetration.
-The resultant reflex shock waves can damage the rotation unit and feed beam. - •Too high a feed force causes the rotation to jam (either erratically or completely) and can subject the drill string to severe bending stresses.
+•Too low a feed force will give easy rotation, excessive vibration and reduced penetration.
+The resultant reflex shock waves can damage the rotation unit and feed beam.

+•Too high a feed force causes the rotation to jam (either erratically or completely), it can increases the risk of blocking the bit and can subject the drill string to severe bending stresses.
 It can also damage the rotation unit and feed beam.
 The feed force often needs to be corrected during drilling, depending on the rock formation and the weight of the drill string, which obviously varies with the hole depth.